The Anglo-American Hegemonic Cycle

-The Central Bankers conference and response to crisis in 1927 is the type for the Central Bankers response, and continuing, to the crisis in 2007-09.
+The Central Bankers conference and response to crisis in 1927 is the type for the Central Bankers response to the Covid-19 crisis of 2020.

 "The major stock market boom on Wall Street coincided with a virtual suspension of new international lending and a retreat of capital.
 New money from America stopped going to Germany, Latin America, or Central Europe in June 1928.
 All the hot money went to Wall Street instead.
 And much more foreign money, especially English money, was also attracted by high returns as compared to bleak prospects elsewhere" (James Dale Davidson & William Rees-Mogg, Blood in the Streets, p.207).